 Version number for the built application |

-build Section
+build

-Controls the build process and targets.
+The build process and its targets.

 | Key | Type | Default | Description |